-Pulmonary Rehabilitation is a supervised program focused on helping patients with lung disease by providing education and exercise with the goal of making breathing easier and improving activities of daily living.
+Pulmonary Rehabilitation (PR) is a supervised programme focused on helping patients with lung disease by providing education and exercise with the goal of making breathing easier and improving activities of daily living.

-These programs are specific and tailored to you.
+These programmes are specific and tailored to you.

-- Programs are typically around 8 weeks long.
+- Programmes are typically around 6-8 weeks long.
 They include:

 - Breathing exercises

 - Education for the individual and family

 - General exercise

 - Lifestyle modifications

 - Nutritional interventions

 - Psychosocial support

-- Strengthening programs
+- Strengthening programmes

-- Pulmonary Rehabilitation is recommended for all Zephyr® Valve patients both before and after treatment to help with outcomes
+- PR is recommended for all endobronchial valve patients both before and after treatment to help with outcomes

-- Work with your Zephyr Center to help identify programs to complete your Pulmonary Rehab, as there are live and virtual options available (such as programs organized by COPD Foundation and Pulmonary Wellness Foundation)
+- You usually get referred for PR either by your GP, practice nurse, or respiratory team.
+They will help identify programmes to complete your PR.